lavollmer/easybank-landing-page/README.md

 ## Overview

-This project involved replicating a design layout given for desktop and mobile for a Bookmark Landing Page with special features.
+This project involved replicating a design layout given for desktop and mobile for a Easybank Landing Page with special features.

 ### The challenge